-8 Emoluments of the Directors of Cathedral Underwriting Limited
+8 Emoluments of the Directors of Lancashire Syndicates Limited

-The Syndicate has incurred the following amounts in respect of emoluments paid to its managing agent's Directors, excluding the Active Underwriter of the Syndicate:
+The Syndicate has incurred the following amounts in respect of emoluments paid to its managing agent's Directors, excluding the Active Underwriter of the Syndicate.
+Fees relates to fees paid to the non-executive directors.
+Total emoluments include pension costs and comparatives were amended to be in line with the presentation in 2019.